 Additional Aspects to Consider

 It is important to consider that outside lab testing and medications are not included in this cost.
-The cost of medication is determined by the patient’s response to medications and is estimated at $4,500 to $8,500 per cycle.
+The cost of medication is determined by the patient’s response to medications which will vary, and can cost a few thousand dollars per cycle.
 Some insurance companies do cover the cost for medications.
-Our finance department is available to work with you in order to see what your insurance coverage entails.

 Decision vs. Cost